July 1997, Mr Peck sensed that he'd been working too hard, so he went on a hike

 gone, and there's nobody here now but rattlesnakes

 Socorro, a village fête in progress

 The blue sugar-candy

-tongue may not be an authentic New Mexican tradition, however, so we don't need to
+tongue may not be an authentic New Mexican tradition, so we don't need to

 pretend we find this "fascinating" in the name of cultural diversity.

-A blue tongue is a blue tongue in all cultural traditions, for better or for worse.
+A blue tongue is a just blue tongue.

 bye, New Mexico.
 This is, in fact, Cambridge, Massachusetts (USA).
 Marlowe